Jennie Hwang

-Jennie S. Hwang is a businesswoman, entrepreneur, engineer, scientist, author, and speaker.
+Jennie S. Hwang is a Taiwanese businesswoman, entrepreneur, engineer, scientist, author, and speaker.
 She is the national president of the Surface Mount Technology Association, head of H-Technologies Group and the first woman to receive a PhD from Case Western Reserve University in Materials Science and Engineering.

 Biography

 Education

 Her formal education includes four academic degrees (Ph.D., M.S., M.A., B.S.), the Harvard Business School Executive Program and the Columbia University Corporate Governance Program.

 Executive career

 She has held senior executive positions with Lockheed Martin Corporation, Sherwin-Williams Company, and SCM Corporation (Hanson PLC).
 She was the CEO and co-founder of International Electronic Materials Corporation and the interim CEO of Asahi America, Inc. She has served on a number of boards and committees including university trustee, government-commissioned boards, and civic and non-profit boards.
 Currently, she is Chairman of the Assessment Board of the U.S. Army Research Laboratories and Chairman of the Review Committee on Army Engineering Centers.
 She has been a board member or a member of business, professional and non-profit organizations including the Economic Club of New York, American Chemical Society, American Ceramic Society, ASM International and Materials Information Society, Great Lakes Science Center and Council on World Affairs.
 She has been inducted into the National Academy of Engineering (1998) for entrepreneurship in electronic assembly technology.